caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 microservices practitioners are ostensibly exploring the limits of this approach.

-At the micro-level, principles like layering, acting on local knowledge, and encapsulation shape our concrete implementations of everything from UIs to data stores.
+At the micro level, principles like layering, least knowledge, and encapsulation shape our concrete implementations of everything from UIs to data stores.

 With Hyperobjects we try to define an architectural style that can serve as an